minshi123/gitlab/doc/user/project/operations/alert_management.md

 ### Update an Alert's status

 The Alert Management detail view allows users to update the Alert Status.
 See [Alert Management statuses](#alert-management-statuses) for more details.

+### GitLab Issue associated with an Alert

+Closing a GitLab issue associated with an alert, changes the alert's status to Resolved.
+See [Alert Management statuses](#alert-management-statuses) for more details about statuses.